Tony Mowbray: Celtic

 On 8 June 2009, it was reported that Celtic had approached West Bromwich Albion for permission to speak to Mowbray about their managerial vacancy.
 A compensation fee of £2 million was agreed, and Celtic declared Mowbray as their new manager on 16 June 2009.
 He was unveiled as Celtic manager at a press conference a day later.
 His coaching team was Neil Lennon, Peter Grant, Mark Venus, and Stevie Woods.
 On 12 September 2009 was named as the Coach of the Month of August in the Scottish Premier League.

 Mowbray was described as "beleaguered" by The Herald after Celtic fell 10 points behind Old Firm rivals Rangers in the SPL title race after a 2–1 home defeat by Hibs.

 Mowbray decided to make significant changes to his squad during the January 2010 transfer window, selling Gary Caldwell and Barry Robson, which apparently caused disruption to the team in the immediate aftermath of those deals being completed.
-Robbie Keane was recruited early in 2010 on a loan deal from Tottenham Hotspur amid great excitement; however, further poor results, particularly a record 4–0 defeat by St Mirren, led to Mowbray being sacked on 25 March.
+Robbie Keane was recruited early in 2010 on a loan deal from Tottenham Hotspur amid great excitement; however, further poor results, particularly a record 4–0 defeat by St Mirren, led to Mowbray being dismissed on 25 March 2010.
 It was reported in May 2010 that Celtic had yet to agree compensation with Mowbray and his management team.